PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:20:07
+Last updated: 2024-04-02 18:20:40
-Random Quote: There are no strangers here; Only friends you haven't yet met. - William Butler Yeats
+Random Quote: Meaning is not what you start with but what you end up with. - Peter Elbow